bionomia/bionomia/spark2.md

     option("escape", "\"").
     csv("claims-unioned-csv")

-//Optionally make list of all unique identifiers for people unioned2.select($"agentIDs").
+//Optionally make list of all unique identifiers for people (but need to be later split by '|') unioned2.select($"agentIDs").
     distinct.
     repartition(1).